 So here’s my story…

 I grew up on a family farm in Central Illinois — about 1.5 hours from St. Louis.
 I never really fit in in my small town.
 But I did find my place in the newsroom of the student newspaper of a small state university about 50 miles away.
 Journalism was the perfect fit — and still is.
-I get to meet wonderful people, learn so many things and distill that information so others can learn from it.
+I get to meet wonderful people, learn so many things and then translate and arrange that information so others can learn from it.
 It’s so fascinating!
-My work has been published in The Wall Street Journal, U.S. News & World Report, Barron’s, Wisconsin State Journal, Madison Magazine, Tone Madison, Isthmus, BRAVA Magazine and Audiofemme, among others.
+My work has been published in The Wall Street Journal, U.S. News & World Report, Barron’s and Wisconsin State Journal.
+I write regularly for Madison Magazine, Tone Madison, Isthmus, BRAVA Magazine and Audiofemme, among others.
+Check out my blog for recent stories.

 I’ve written on everything from arts and culture to agriculture, commodities trading to feminist critiques.
 After a few months in Costa Rica and a few years in New York City — as a financial reporter during the financial crisis! — I made Madison my home.
 Here, I expanded to helping non-profits tell the stories of the good work they’re doing.